What Is Solo Polyamory — And Is It for You?

 1. You Value Your Alone Time

 But for some of us, that inner voice is not a nuisance, but an asset.
-We want to listen to that stream of consciousness.
-We want to hear the ideas and explore the self-doubts.
+We want to hear its ideas.

 2. You Are Committed to Your Personal Growth